vidstack/player/apps/site/app/docs/[lib]/player/components/sliders/[3]slider-value-text/page.md

 ## Usage

-The `$tag:vds-slider-value-text` component displays the current value of a parent slider, or the value at the device pointer (e.g., the position at which the user is hovering their mouse over the slider).
+The `$tag:media-slider-value-text` component displays the current value of a parent slider, or the value at the device pointer (e.g., the position at which the user is hovering their mouse over the slider).